yPhil-gh/Emulsion/README.md

 | PS3        | [~/bin/rpcs3-v0.0.35-17701-6921684c_linux64.AppImage](https://rpcs3.net/)                | `--no-gui`               | `.SFO`          |

-**NB** This works on an Ubuntu 24.04.2 LTS box ; All the packages referenced by their name only are directly installed using apt-get from the normal system repo / app store.
+**NB** This works on an Ubuntu 24.04.2 LTS box ; All the packages referenced by their name only are directly installed from the normal system repo / app store.

 ## Can I help?